AdobeDocs/campaign-web.en/help/v8/preview-test/preview-test.md

 <!--* [Check the email rendering](#rendering) in popular desktop, mobile and web-based clients,-->
 * [Send proofs](#send-proofs) to specific recipients in order to test and validate the email.

-These actions are performed from the **[!UICONTROL Simulate content]** button which is accessible when creating the content of your email:
+These actions are performed from the **[!UICONTROL Simulate content]** button which is accessible when creating the content of your email of from the Email Designer:

 ![](assets/simulate.png)